cysectools/micro_botnet/README.md

 - `--payload-size`: Size of random payload for POST/UDP requests in bytes.
 Default: `64`

+### Telemetry and Export

+- `--export-json`: Path to write a summary analytics report (JSON).
+When set, the tool serializes aggregate metrics including RPS, response time percentiles, status code counts, and error breakdown.
+- `--export-csv`: Path to write detailed per-request metrics (CSV).
+Each row includes a timestamp, response time, status code, or error label for post-test analysis.

 ### Distributed Node Configuration

 - `--nodes`: Number of local processes to spawn (spawn-nodes mode).
 Default: `1`